Carnlough: Football

 Glens United FC a junior Grassroots club was established in 2018 with 12 children from the village, the club now has over 170 children with 9 teams, Playing each week in the SBYL league and the Lisburn League.
 The Club was voted IFA McDonalds IFA National Junior Club of the year 2023/24 and has enjoyed fanatic growth from forming in the Glens of Antrim Village.

-Carnlough native Brendan Rodgers is the manager of Scottish Premiership side Celtic FC, a former Northern Ireland schoolboy international and manager of Chelsea reserves, and the former manager of Liverpool and Leicester City.
+Carnlough native Brendan Rodgers is the former manager of Scottish Premiership side Celtic FC, a former Northern Ireland schoolboy international and manager of Chelsea reserves, and the former manager of Liverpool and Leicester City.

 Gig rowing

 Four-oared gig racing has a measure of popularity in Carnlough.
 Up until recently, craft for this sport were the product of local boat builders and during the summer crews may be seen training out on the bay.
 An annual regatta which takes place in May and attracts who take part in the Round the Rock Challenge.

 The local rowing club is Carnlough Rowing Club, which has over 100 members and is part of the Irish Coastal Rowing Federation.
 The club's ladies section competed at the 2007 All Ireland Championships which were held at Union Hall, County Cork.
 In 2008, the Veteran Ladies won a bronze at the All Irelands which was held in Cairndhu.
 2009's All Ireland a combined crew of Glenarm and Carnlough won a silver in the Veteran Men.
 The club was featured on the BBC documentary programme Coast.